NCBI-Hackathons/BarcSeek/README.md

 The contents of these files can be found [here](/test.cases).

 Command Line Interface: The command line interface takes inputs from the user to pass through the program.
 The inputs required are filepath for the forward read FASTQ file (-f FORWARD FASTQ, required), a filepath to the reverse FASTQ if necessary (-r REVERSE FASTQ, optional), a filepath to the sample_sheet.tab file (-s SAMPLE SHEET, required), a barcode.csv file (-b BARCODES, required), and an error rate (-e ERROR RATE, required but defaults to 2).

+The command line interface provides some sanity checks, including checking to ensure there are no ambiguous barcodes that could be misinterpreted and possibly assigned to the wrong sample read.
+The command line interface also uses regex to have the ability to check the barcode sequences to handle IUPAC degenerate nucleotide codes (e.g. [link] (http://www.bioinformatics.org/sms/iupac.html))

 Parallelization: